WordPress/gutenberg/docs/rfc/block-registration.md

 Plugins and Themes can also register [custom block categories](/docs/designers-developers/developers/filters/block-filters.md#managing-block-categories).

-An implementation should expect and tolerate unknown categories, providing some reasonable fallback behavior (e.g. a "common" category).
+An implementation should expect and tolerate unknown categories, providing some reasonable fallback behavior (e.g. a "text" category).

 ### Parent